 Sikafloor®-219 UTE

-Sikafloor®-219 UTE is a multi-functional, two component, high solids, low VOC, low odour, water clear epoxy resin that can be applied with or without Sikafloor® Epoxy Pigment Packs to create a variety of durable, decorative coating finishes.
+Sikafloor®-219 UTE is a multi-functional, two-component, high solids, low VOC, low odour, clear epoxy resin that can be applied with or without Sikafloor® Epoxy Pigment Packs to create a variety of durable, decorative coating finishes.

 - Excellent protection for new or old concrete and properly prepared steel surfaces